VicMarquez/VicMarquez/README.md

 💻 Proficient in R and Python.

-👩‍🏫 I enjoy teaching and scientific outreach.
+👩‍🏫 I enjoy teaching and scientific outreach, science is just as much about people as it is about data.

 📄 My doctoral thesis focused on the impacts of land use changes on ecological systems